mpv-player/mpv/DOCS/man/en/vo.rst

             X11/GLX

 gl3
     OpenGL video output driver, extended version.
-The requires an OpenGL 3 capable graphics driver.
-(Note: this is only because of developer pedantry.
-    The dependency on actual OpenGL 3 features is rather low.)

     It supports extended scaling methods, dithering and color management.
     It tries to use sane defaults for good quality output.

     Note that some cheaper LCDs do dithering that gravely interferes with vo_gl3's dithering.
 Disabling dithering with ``dither-depth=-1`` helps.

+    Some features are available with OpenGL 3 capable graphics drivers only.

     lscale=<filter>
         Set the scaling filter.
 Possible choices: